Leah Goldberg: Literary career

-Goldberg worked as a high-school teacher she and earned a living writing rhymed advertisements until she was hired as an editor by the Hebrew newspapers Davar and Al HaMishmar.
-She also worked as a children’s book editor at Sifriyat Po'alim publishing house, while also writing theatre reviews and literary columns.
+Goldberg earned a living as a high school teacher and advertising copywriter until she was hired as an editor by the Hebrew newspapers Davar and Al HaMishmar.
+She also worked as a children's book editor at the Sifriyat Po'alim publishing house, while also writing theatre reviews and literary columns.
 In 1954 she became a literature lecturer at the Hebrew University of Jerusalem, advancing to senior lecturer in 1957 and full professor in 1963, when she was appointed head of the university's Department of Comparative Literature.

 Goldberg wrote Hebrew poetry, drama, and children's literature.
 Goldberg's books for children, among them Room for Rent and Miracles and Wonders (ניסים ונפלאות, nisim veniflaot), have become classics of Hebrew-language children's literature.

-With exemplary knowledge of seven languages, Goldberg also translated numerous foreign literary works exclusively into Modern Hebrew from Russian, Lithuanian, German, Italian, French, and English.
+Goldberg also translated literary works from Russian, Lithuanian, German, Italian, French, and English into Modern Hebrew.
 Of particular note is her magnum opus of translation, Tolstoy's epic novel War and Peace, as well as translations of Rilke, Thomas Mann, Chekhov, Akhmatova, Shakespeare, and Petrarch, plus many other works including reference books and works for children.

 And This is the Light

-In 1946, Goldberg published her only novel, And This is the Light (Hebrew: והוא האור, Vehu Ha'Or, "And he is the light"; "it is the light"; "this is the light").
-The novel had a strong autobiographical basis, and has been received as shedding much light on the rest of her work.
+In 1946, Goldberg published her only novel, the semiautobiographical And This is the Light (Hebrew: והוא האור, Vehu Ha'Or, "And he is the light"; "it is the light"; "this is the light").

-The novel is set in the summer of 1931, with twenty-year-old protagonist Nora Krieger visiting her Lithuanian hometown while on holiday from her studies at a university in Berlin.
-Although she has planned to show how mature she has become, Nora instead experiences unrequited love, bad memories, and observation brought on by the limits imposed on her a classist and antisemitic society.
+Set in the summer of 1931, the novel depicts twenty-year-old protagonist Nora Krieger visiting her Lithuanian hometown while on holiday from her university studies in Berlin.
+Although she has planned to show how mature she has become, Nora instead experiences unrequited love, bad memories, and limits imposed on her by a classist and antisemitic society.

-In 2011, The Toby Press released Barbara Harshav's English translation And This is the Light.
+In 2011, The Toby Press released Barbara Harshav's English translation of the novel.

 Room for Rent

-In 1948, Goldberg wrote an Israeli children's short story and poem titled Room for Rent (Hebrew: דירה להשכיר, Dira Lehaskir, "Flat for Rent"), which is based on an Eastern European folktale and was first published in Hebrew in the periodical Mishmar LiYedelim.
+In 1948, Goldberg wrote an Israeli children's short story and poem entitled Room for Rent (Hebrew: דירה להשכיר, Dira Lehaskir, "Flat for Rent"), which is based on an Eastern European folktale and was first published in Hebrew in the periodical Mishmar LaYladim.

+The short story takes place in a five-story house that is home to four animals: a Cornish Hen on the first floor, a Cuckoo on the second, a black Cat on the third, and a Squirrel on the fourth.
+Sir Reginald Mouse lived on the fifth floor but recently moved out.